 Some ways to use doors for extended learning:

 - A varied “I Spy” game: stick visual cards on different doors and ask him to “go to cow” (and he walks from door to door looking for the cow card) this can be used with color, shape, ABC and number cards as he gets to that level

 - As learning stations with different activities stuck on the door (ex: trace the straight line with his finger on door 1, trace the zig-zag line on door 2)

 - Tape different parts of a story on different doors and walk to them to read them (simple/short text, or images only)

 - Tape a bunch of sticky notes on a door with different letters and have him identify the first letter of his name

 “Fixations” are workable

 From the outside, I can see how one might think that this kind of behavior needs to be stopped.
 It’s not typical for a child to swing open a door repeatedly–he’ll stand out.
 He needs to be able to play with a variety of toys–we don’t want to encourage this.
-We’ll have difficulties when we are in public places.
+We’ll have difficulty when we are in public places.

-While some parents might feel tempted to change their child’s behavior for fear of what others might think, I look at it as a tool.
+While some might feel tempted to change a child’s behavior for fear of what others might think, I look at it as a tool.
 When we love something so much we think about it often, we call it a passion.

 How to hone a child’s passions